-It’s been a difficult year, and let’s be honest, you’ve been staying inside a lot more than usual lately.
+It’s been a difficult year and a half, and let’s be honest, you’ve been staying inside a lot more than usual lately.
 Lots of people have been coping with the extra stress by adopting a loving canine companion for extra kisses and cuddles.

 But now, you’re thinking about putting in some new flooring, and it’s got you thinking that cute puppy might not be so cute when they’re scratching up your hardwood floors.
 There are other options, such as vinyl, laminate, tile, and stone, but most homeowners enjoy the look and feel of hardwood floors and worry that owning a dog is enough to stop them from putting in the flooring of their dreams.